-A faulty PSU that is supplying excessive or low voltages to the PC components can potentially fry the whole system, and the GPU is no exception.
+A faulty PSU supplying excessive or low voltages to the PC components can potentially fry the whole system, and the GPU is no exception.

-A major mistake that gamers and PC builders do is cut some cash from the budget of the PSU to purchase a better GPU or CPU.
+A significant mistake gamers and PC builders make is cutting some cash from the budget of the PSU to purchase a better GPU or CPU.

-Cheaper PSUs have some significant drawbacks which include heating of the supply and unstable power.
+Cheaper PSUs have some significant drawbacks, including supply heating and unstable power.